 Well managed, secure and high availability IT takes time to manage.
 Thoughtful effort and strategic awareness of your business must be in place for this to be delivered.
 A true managed IT service provider will have a number of delivery areas, dedicated to the various aspects that contribute to a well managed IT system.

 - 24/7 Monitoring of your entire IT estate.
 Your IT supplier should be investing in the best possible monitoring systems, that constantly check for hardware faults, software issues, patch management, anti-virus status, backup monitoring and this system should alert your supplier as soon as an issue is detected.
-There are a huge number of these products on the market, all varying in quality and features.
-Importantly, these systems take a great deal of effort and understanding to run effectively.
 They should also be checking your backups and making a test restoration on a regular basis.
-Your supplier should have a dedicated team running this area, and ideally not outsourced off-shore (a worrying trend in our opinion).
+Your supplier should have a dedicated team running this area, and ideally not outsourced off-shore (a worrying trend in our opinion!).

 - Regular pro-active technical visits, administration and auditing.
-You shouldn’t only ever see your IT suppliers people when something breaks.
-To stay on top of the complexities of your IT infrastructure and your estate, records need to be kept, maintenance tasks must be carried out and regular cybersecurity audits must be conducted.
-This is one of the key differences with a true managed IT supplier, and if this only happens in an ad-hoc manner, you are not getting a fully managed IT service.
+You shouldn’t only ever see your IT suppliers people when something breaks!
+To stay on top of the complexities of your IT infrastructure and your estate, records need to be kept, maintenance tasks must be carried out and regular and important cybersecurity audits must be conducted.
+This is one of the key differences with a true managed IT supplier, and if this only happens in an ad-hoc manner, you aren’t getting a fully managed IT service.

 - Strategic guidance.
 You should be having regular meetings with your supplier, these meetings should happen at least once a quarter to keep your supplier in the loop and up to date with your business developments.
 Your IT infrastructure provides the foundation for your digital systems, and therefore your business.
-If your supplier isn’t making the effort to stay on top of your business requirements, they aren’t keeping your IT on step ahead of your needs.
-Don’t confuse these meetings with a salesperson or account manager coming to sell you the latest big shiny box.
-Is your account manager also commisioned to make sales?
-Perhaps ask that question?
-(Pssst… Our Virtual IT Directors are not paid a sales commission, and really are only motivated by giving you the best advice and seeing your business grow).
+If your supplier isn’t making the effort to stay on top of your business requirements, they aren’t keeping your IT one step ahead of your needs!

-We are of the strong opinion that truly good IT can only be delivered when all 4 delivery areas are working well, pro-actively and pre-emptively looking after your business’s IT requirements, which is why we only choose to work in the true Fully Managed IT Support model.
+We are of the strong opinion that truly good IT can only be delivered when all 4 delivery areas listed above are working well, pro-actively and pre-emptively looking after your business’s IT requirements.
+This is why, at Netitude, we only choose to work in the true Fully Managed IT Support model.

-In Value for Money terms, a fully managed IT service delivers a far higher return on investment.
-The higher up-front price is justified by a great deal of work in the background that ultimately delivers higher security, higher uptime, higher availability, happier users and your business making the best use of technology.
+In Value for Money terms, a fully managed IT service delivers a far higher return on investment, no matter the size of your company.
+The higher up-front price is justified by a great deal of work in the background that ultimately delivers higher security, higher uptime, higher availability and happier users.
+Plus, your business will be making the best use of technology!